wobh/wobh.github.io/_posts/2013-07-28-practical-object-oriented-design-in-common-lisp-part-2.md

 isolating the functionality.
 There are also <code>:before</code> and
 <code>:after</code> methods you can define which you can use to setup
-side effects; they don't return anything to the method call, they just get triggered, either before or after it, and inside the :around method.
-You can make as many of these ancillary methods as you want, even define how they combine.
+side effects; they don't return anything to the method call, they just get triggered, either before or after it, and inside the
+<code>:around</code> method.
+You can make as many of these ancillary
+methods as you want, even define how they combine.

 In this way, you can preserve the accessor method (or any other method you define), but add all kinds of features to the same method call,